jeyasudhan2/AudioBook/README.md

 ## 🚀 Features

 - 🎧 Clean and minimal audio card UI
-- 📱 Fully responsive design
+- 📱 Minimal responsive design
 - 💿 Custom audio player with album cover
-- 🌈 Easy to customize colors and layout

 - 🧠 Built using only HTML and CSS

 ---